 Our Accounting Policies for Entering Right-To-Use Contracts Result in a Substantial Deferral of Revenue in Our Financial Results.
 In 2008, we began entering right-to-use contracts.
 Customers who enter upgraded right-to-use contracts are generally required to make an upfront nonrefundable payment to us.
 We incur significant selling and marketing expenses to originate the right-to-use contract upgrades, and the majority of expenses must be expensed in the period incurred, while the related revenues and commissions are generally deferred and recognized over the expected life of the contract, which is estimated based upon historical attrition rates.
 The expected life of a right-to-use contract is currently estimated to be 31 years.
 As a result, we may incur a loss from entering right-to-use contract upgrades, build up a substantial deferred revenue liability balance, and recognize substantial non-cash revenue in the years subsequent to originally entering the contract upgrades.
+This accounting may make it difficult for investors to interpret the financial results from the entry of right-to-use contract upgrades.
 At the time we began entering right-to-use contracts and after corresponding with the Office of the Chief Accountant at the SEC, we adopted a revenue recognition policy for the right-to-use contracts in accordance with the Codification Topic "Revenue Recognition" ("FASB ASC 605").